A step by step guide to knitting the amazing Alex.

 ONTO THE JUMPER

-Okay guys, so we start with the back panel, it’s the simplest piece of the jumper and will give you the confidence as you move onto other pieces.
+Okay guys, so we start with the back panel, it’s the simplest piece of the knit and will give you the confidence as you move onto other pieces.

 1x1 Rib Stitch is a textured pattern usually used on the cuffs and necks of jumpers.
 It’s made by alternating knit and purl stitches in the same row, then knitting the same stitch in the next row.
 Eg. knitting your knits and purling your purls.
 When doing your rib stitch it’s important to make sure your yarn is on the correct side of your needles (at the back for knit stitches and at the front for purl Stitches.)